oduwa/RWAndroidTryout/Part1_edited.markdown

 Android Wear watch faces are implemented as services and are packaged inside a wearable app.

 A Service is basically an application component that runs in the background and can exist outside of the application's lifetime and interact with other applications.
+For the more advanced readers, it is important to note that while they run in the background away from the user, they still run on the main thread.

 When a user installs an Android app that contains a wearable app with a watch face, the watch face becomes available in the Android Wear companion app on the phone and in the watch face picker on the wearable.
 When the user selects the watch face, the wearable device shows the watch face and invokes callback methods provided in the Service as required.